anagomesdesign/personal-page/README.md

 **TASK:**<br/>
-For this assignment, I took the liberty of creating three new components.<br/> Each one was chosen and named to help you understand the basics of React components.<br/>
+For this assignment, I took the liberty of creating three new components.<br/> Each one was chosen and named to help you understand one basic concept of React Components.<br/>
 They can all be found under the `src/app/components` directory.
 - `Br.tsx`
   - As the name suggests, this component is a line break.
 This is the simplest component you can create since it doesn't need anything to be rendered.